fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 PicklockFatalRelativeDist | 5.000000 | maximal relative distance, if futher the pick lock is destroyer PickpocketingAngleChancePenalty | 0.002700 | penalty in (0-1) to chance pickpocketing for each angle from optimal possition exactly from behind victim (180 max)
 PickpocketingComradePerkBonus | 0.300000 | max bonus in (0-1) to pickpocketing for comrade perk
-PickpocketingFailXPMod | 0.300000 | Pickpocketing XP modified on failure
-PickpocketingIndicatorSharpness | 0.200000 | 0 - precise slow change<br>1 - sharp change
+PickpocketingDistance | | Max pickpocketing range (not starting interactor range) PickpocketingFailXPMod | 0.300000 | Pickpocketing XP modified on failure PickpocketingIndicatorSharpness | 0.200000 | 0 - precise slow change<br>1 - sharp change
-PickpocketingItemUncoverTimePerWeight | 0.100000 | time to uncover item per weight unit PickpocketingMaxSkillChargeSpeedRatio | 6.000000 | charge speed ratio boost with best skill PickpocketingMaxSkillChargeTime | 30.000000 | max charge time with best skill PickpocketingMinChargeTime | 2.000000 | min charge time needed PickpocketingNPCDrunkTimeChanceMod | 0.500000 | Modifies TimeChancePenalty when drunk
-PickpocketingNPCHurtTimeChanceMod | 0.750000 | Modifies TimeChancePenalty when hurt
+PickpocketingItemUncoverTimePerWeight | 0.100000 | time to uncover item per weight unit PickpocketingMaxSkillChargeSpeedRatio | 6.000000 | charge speed ratio boost with best skill PickpocketingMaxSkillChargeTime | 30.000000 | max charge time with best skill PickpocketingMinChargeTime | 2.000000 | min charge time needed PickpocketingMisstargetingTolerance | | Time tolerance for temporarily mistargeting your victim PickpocketingNPCDrunkTimeChanceMod | 0.500000 | Modifies TimeChancePenalty when drunk PickpocketingNPCHurtTimeChanceMod | 0.750000 | Modifies TimeChancePenalty when hurt
 PickpocketingNPCSleepingTimeChanceMod | 0.500000 | Modifies TimeChancePenalty when sleeping
-PickpocketingRobbedAngrinessChancePenalty | 0.050000 | penalty in (0-1) to pickpocketing chance for each time victim was robbed before
+PickpocketingRandomChanceRollMinCap | | Worst random rolls will always be capped to this minimum chance PickpocketingRobbedAngrinessChancePenalty | 0.050000 | penalty in (0-1) to pickpocketing chance for each time victim was robbed before
 PickpocketingStealthXP | 12.000000 | Stealth XP for each successful pickpocketing PickpocketingTimeChancePenaltyBest | 0.013300 | penalty in pickpocketing chance in best case(s)